orphu/mcdungeon-docs/FAQ.rst

 I run it, but it just complains that it can't find files.
 =========================================================

-Make sure to extract all the files from the zip archive you downlaoded and then run it.
+Make sure to extract all the files from the zip archive you downloaded and then run it.
 You cannot run this from inside the zip archive.

 When I run it, it just closes the window and does nothing.